LumKitty/StreamStartingTimer/README.md

 ## Testing
 Running the application without commandline parameters will open it in setup/test mode.
 Immediately to the right of the +1m button you can set a time, in seconds for the timer to start at.
 The application will not quit when the timer expires

+## StatusBar indicators
+When the application starts, the indicators in the bottom left corner will be yellow and we will attempt to connect to VNyan and MixItUp
+When they turn green we have successfully connected
+If they turn red, connection has timed out, but we will keep retrying.
+This is a visual indicator to actually start your streaming software! :D

 ## Advanced usage
 Special use cases that need a bit more work: